 Short, sweet and to the point

-Any LinkedIn recommendation you write shouldn’t be longer than a paragraph – roughly 200 whenever possible.
+Any LinkedIn recommendation you write shouldn’t be longer than a paragraph – roughly 200 words whenever possible.
 It is not a novel.
 Keep it concise, but not so brief that no one has any idea what you are talking about.
-Proof read it a couple of times, then hit send.
+Proofread it a couple of times, then hit send.

 Great recommendations help you

 A LinkedIn recommendation should tell a story about the person.
-Make sure the what you write helps them in their goal.
-They could be applying for a new job or position, using your reference to engage new clients, or even be trying to attract a recruiter looking for a great candidate.
+Make sure that what you write helps them in their goal.
+They could be using your reference to apply for a new job or position, engage new clients, or even be trying to attract a recruiter looking for a great candidate.